MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 ### General event propagation

-When an event occurs in Devproxy (or inside device) we need to propagate that to the Device MFT and to the Device Source.
+When an event occurs in Devproxy (or inside device) we need to propagate that to the Device MFT and to the DeviceSource.

 ## Device MFT requirements